Reviews You Can Rely On

 Value

 While the retail price of the Ripley AF Deore is still no drop in the bucket, it is undoubtedly a great value.
 With the price of bikes skyrocketing in recent years, it's refreshing to see a brand like Ibis doing their best to produce quality bikes at reasonable prices.
-Sure, this bike weighs a bit more than its carbon fiber counterpart, but it retains the same agility and playful character that defines this short travel trail ripper.
-It also comes well-spec'd with components that are up to the task of tearing up the trails the way this bike was intended.
+Sure, this bike weighs a bit more than its carbon fiber counterpart, but it retains the same agility and playful character that defines this short-travel trail ripper.
+It also comes with well-dialed components that are up to the task of tearing up the trails the way this bike was intended.

 Conclusion

-If you're in the market for a shorter travel trail bike and can't stomach the though of spending upwards of $5,000, then the Ripley AF is a great option to consider.
+If you're in the market for a shorter travel trail bike and can't stomach the thought of spending upwards of $5,000, then the Ripley AF is a great option to consider.
 The AF stays true to its Ripley roots with a lively and fun-loving demeanor, a high level of versatility, efficient climbing performance, and downhill chops that exceed its modest travel numbers, albeit with a slightly heavier and less expensive aluminum frame.
 If you don't mind the extra weight, this is an excellent trail bike and one of the best values out there.

 ibis ripley af deore - if you don't mind a little extra weight, the ripley af is a...